The Gingerbread Way Program Workshops

 Professionals working in the Early Childhood Community (daycare providers, early childhood educators, library staff, special needs assistants)

-The Gingerbread Way Program: Level One (6 hrs instruction)
+The Gingerbread Way Program: Level One Online (6.5-7.5 hrs instruction)

 The Gingerbread Way Program: Level Two (6 hrs instruction)

-Review and deepen your understanding of oral rhymes, songs, fingerplays, finger puppets, books and oral storytelling within areas of child development.
-Discuss your experiences, emerging questions and challenges.
-Broaden your oral storytelling and engagement skills, using dramatic techniques, props and felt boards.
+Review and deepen your understanding of oral rhymes, songs, fingerplays, finger puppets, books, and oral storytelling within areas of child development.
+Discuss your experiences, emerging questions, and challenges.
+Broaden your oral storytelling and engagement skills, using dramatic techniques, props, and felt boards.
 Plan how to use these new materials in specific early childhood education centres for diverse audiences.
-The day will cumulate with you planning and presenting a 15-20 minute story time.
-Participants receive a read-aloud picture, an accompanying felt board story and a resource guide.
+The day will cumulate with your planning and presenting a 15-20 minute storytime.
+Participants receive a read-aloud picture, an accompanying felt board story, and a resource guide.